 Each of these topics contain a multitude of individual facts, relationships, processes, names, diagrams, maps, characters, and/or terms that need to be individually internalized in order to achieve a meaningful level of mastery of the overall subject matter.

-Almost any of those individual concepts can be broken down into a binary Question / Answer flashcard format that makes it super-convenient to review later, using active recall and spaced repetition.
-These are both concepts in cognitive science that make learning super efficient and Brainscape leverages them both in our adaptive flashcard learning platform.
+Almost any of those individual concepts can be broken down into a binary Question / Answer flashcard format that makes it super-convenient to review later, using active recall, spaced repetition, and interleaving practice.
+These are cognitive strategies that make learning super efficient and Brainscape leverages them all in our adaptive flashcard learning platform.

 Active recall is the ability to remember a concept from scratch without assistance or prompting.
 We do this by showing students flashcards with only the question on them.
 They are then compelled to remember the answer without any hints or multiple-choice questions guiding them towards an answer.
 This deepens the cognitive pathways to that information.

 Spaced repetition is showing a student the same information at just the right time intervals to help them remember it.
 If they don’t know the information at all, the flashcard will be repeated every three to four cards.
 If they know it well, it will be repeated far less frequently.
 This repeated exposure at just the right frequency is proven to help students retain information far more effectively.

 Interleaving practice is a learning strategy that involves intentionally interweaving concepts across a subject or several subjects, rather than focusing on one specific task, concept, or subject at a time.
 This forces your brain to re-contextualize every concept it comes across, which builds much stronger connections to that information, deepening comprehension and memory.

 Flashcards can also be a great supplementary learning aid for foreign languages.
 There are numerous ways that vocabulary, common phrases, grammatical concepts, verb conjugations, and even audio pronunciations can be transformed into digital flashcards that can be incorporated into any overall language-learning curriculum.